kstep/graphicsmagick/README.txt

   to read and write the JBIG image format.

-* GraphicsMagick requires the WebP library available via HTTPS from
+* GraphicsMagick requires the WebP library version 0.1.99 (or later) available via HTTPS from

      https://developers.google.com/speed/webp/